companieshouse/ocr-api-consumer/README.md

 Service to consume requests for extraction of text from images and manage the requests to the OCR API.

-When this application starts up it will consume messages depending on the environment variable IS_ERROR_QUEUE_CONSUMER:
+When this application starts up it will consume messages on either the Main and Retry Topic.

-- IS_ERROR_QUEUE_CONSUMER = false: Main and Retry Topic.
-Here it will read from the last offset it has consumed on both topics
-- IS_ERROR_QUEUE_CONSUMER = true: Error topic.
-Here it will read in the latest offset in the error topic and store this.
-Then it process all records from the first offset unto the latest offset when the application was started (in error reading mode)
+There is no error topic processing so far since all clients require this data in a timely manner and so errors need to be sent back to the calling system in this case

 ## Requirements